How to find the right removals company

 Moving home can be stressful enough without having to worry about the company moving your furniture and prized possessions!
 Read our guide to help you find the right removals company for you.

 Why do I need a removals company?

 Packing up boxes is one thing, but lugging them up and down stairs and in and out of vans is extremely exhausting.
 If you have a lot to move, valuable items, such as antiques, or large, awkward pieces like a piano, it might be best to leave it to the professionals.
 Plus, it will give you more time to focus on all the other aspects of moving.
-Our guide will help you find the right removals company.
+According to recent research by Zoopla and Hometrack, on average, Britons move home only every 23 years.
+If it’s been a while since your last home move, then here’s what you need to know to help you find the right removal company.

-Top tips to find the right removals company
+Top tips to find the right removal company

 Before you start calling companies for quotes, there are a few things to consider:

 - Is the company a member of either the British Association of Removers, a trade association that regulates members in line with Trading Standards, and/or offers a dispute resolution via the Ombudsman Services, following their code of practise for customer care.

 - Search for independent reviews of the removals companies you’re looking at

 - Look at their ‘about us’ section for trading history and longevity

 - Look at the photos for an indication to truck size and condition, warehouse facilities etc.